ladunjexa/nextjs14-devoverflow/README.md

 **Step 0:**

+> [!IMPORTANT]
-Note :bangbang: the application uses Clerk for Authentication and User Management, therefore, you need to create Clerk account [here](https://clerk.dev/) and sets the `CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` environment variables in `.env` file.
+> - the application uses Clerk for Authentication and User Management, therefore, you need to create Clerk account [here](https://clerk.dev/) and sets the `CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` environment variables in `.env` file.
 Also, the different URLs for the Clerk sign-in, sign-up, after sign-in and after sign-up pages.

-Note :bangbang: the application uses a MongoDB database, therefore, you need to create a database and connect it to the application, for this, change the `MONGODB_URL` environment variable in `.env` file located in `server` folder.
+> - the application uses a MongoDB database, therefore, you need to create a database and connect it to the application, for this, change the `MONGODB_URL` environment variable in `.env` file located in `server` folder.

-Note :bangbang: the application uses TinyMCE, therefore, you need to create TinyMCE account [here](https://www.tiny.cloud/) and sets the `NEXT_PUBLIC_TINYMCE_API_KEY` environment variable in `.env` file.
+> - the application uses TinyMCE, therefore, you need to create TinyMCE account [here](https://www.tiny.cloud/) and sets the `NEXT_PUBLIC_TINYMCE_API_KEY` environment variable in `.env` file.

-Note :bangbang: the application uses OpenAI API, therefore, you need to create OpenAI account [here](https://openai.com/) and sets the `OPENAI_API_KEY` environment variable in `.env` file.
+> - the application uses OpenAI API, therefore, you need to create OpenAI account [here](https://openai.com/) and sets the `OPENAI_API_KEY` environment variable in `.env` file.

-Note :bangbang: the application uses RapidAPI, therefore, you need to create RapidAPI account [here](https://rapidapi.com/), subscribe to the [JSearch API](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/) and sets the `RAPIDAPI_API_KEY` environment variable in `.env` file.
+> - the application uses RapidAPI, therefore, you need to create RapidAPI account [here](https://rapidapi.com/), subscribe to the [JSearch API](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch/) and sets the `RAPIDAPI_API_KEY` environment variable in `.env` file.

 After following all the instructions above, we'll want to create a new webhook on Clerk.
 To do this, go to the [Clerk Dashboard](https://dashboard.clerk.dev/), click on the "Webhooks" tab, and then click "Add Endpoint".
 For the Endpoint URL, enter `http://<PASTE-YOUR-LINK-HERE>/api/webhook/clerk`.
 For the events, select the "user".
 Then click "Create" to create the webhook. get the signing secret and set it as `CLERK_WEBHOOK_SECRET` environment variable in `.env` file.